aligabbos/not_only_blackjack/README.md

 # Not only blackjack

+This game is a simple version of European blackjack 1 vs dealer.<br>
 I have created this game basically for approching myself with the python programming language and obviusly for fun.
-Is a simple blackjack game 1 vs dealer

 ## Getting started